NORDIC LIGHTS LTD. SUPPLIER QUALITY MANUAL

 Change to a different lot of raw materials

-At no time should any customer, or person at a Herrmans facility, be exposed to hazardous material or situations that are not inherent in a component’s structure.
+At no time should any customer, or person at a Nordic Lights facility, be exposed to hazardous material or situations that are not inherent in a component’s structure.
 Residues, films, out-gassing products and packaging materials should comply with OSHA (Occupational Safety & Health Association) standards.
 For items with inherent hazards, safety notices must be clearly observable.
 As applicable, MSDS sheets must be provided during the First Article process.

 If the supplier furnishes ESD-sensitive materials, the supplier must maintain an effective ESD program that meets all requirements for the material produced.